PawseySC/containers-openfoam-workshop/_episodes/05_useOverlayFSForReducingNumberOfFiles.md

 > wait
 > ~~~
 > {: .bash}
+> - To be able to reconstruct a specific time, information needs to be transferred again to the `bak.processorN` directories
 >
 > ~~~
 > #5.
 Point the soft links to the bak.processor* directories